Expert cooling and heating guide: Choosing the right HVAC system

 They’re part of a “split” system where cooling is handled by an electrically powered air conditioner (to run the condenser).
 At the same time, heating is managed by a gas or propane furnace.

-This variation is known as a “split” system, in which the furnace is fueled by gas or oil and the condenser is powered by electricity.
-The term “split” refers to the way the unit transfers warm air outside in the summer and cold air outside in the winter.
+The term “split” refers to how the unit transfers warm air outside in the summer and cold air outside in the winter.

 There are no variations in the duct systems used to circulate air with either system.
 You can use any suitable duct system with either one.